CA Kamlesh Singh Chauhan

 (iii) If some partners are common in various partnership firms or Karta of HUF is also the partner in the partnership firm, their taxable turnover cannot be clubbed unless there is material mutuality of interests or flow back of funds.

 (iv) If there is change in ownership and thereby change in the constitution of the entity but factory and premise are same, clubbing will be done.
 Further, if more than one manufacturer is clearing goods or the service provider is rendering service from common factory/premise and also using of common facilities/infrastructure directly required for such purpose, clubbing will be done (except in the cases of use of remote/immaterial services like common premise only with a demarcation for seperation).

 (v) Where a taxable service provider provides one or more taxable services from one or more premises, the exemption under this notification shall apply to the aggregate value of all such taxable services and from all such premises and not separately for each premises or each services (para-vi of T&C in the notification).

-Thus, in a nutshell it may be said that in the case of a Provider of Service (except reverse charge mechanism applied in case of GTA) full value of taxable services provided must be considered for calculating the limit of Rs.
-10 Lakhs irrespective of the fact as to who pays the service tax and up to what extent.
-Similarly in case of a Service Receiver, the full value of services, on which he is required to discharge service tax liability under reverse charge, whether fully or partially, shall be excluded for calculating the limit of Rs.
+Similarly in case of a Service Receiver, the full value of services, on which he is required to discharge service tax liability under reverse charge, whether fully or partially, shall be excluded for reckoning the limit of Rs.
 10 Lakhs

 The exemption contained in this notification shall apply subject to the following conditions, namely:-

 (i) the provider of taxable service has the option not to avail the exemption contained in this notification and pay service tax on the taxable services provided by him and such option, once exercised in a financial year, shall not be withdrawn during the remaining part of such financial year;